 MoneyMaxim is the UK's leading site for comparing all forms of car hire insurance.
-We can help you find a great range of the best car hire excess insurance policies in the market.
+We can help you find a great range of the best car hire excess insurance policies on the market.

 Our service comes highly recommended by our users, who have saved millions of pounds by using our service rather than buying cover at the car rental desk.

-If you are hiring a car in a part of the world where the rental company doesn't provide any cover for your hire vehicle, you can avoid the high rates hire firms charge for Collision Damage Waivers (CDW) by buying an independent policy.
-Run a quotation through our service and you will find a range of policies that will not only provide you with better cover (as damage to your tyres, wheels, roof, underbody and windscreens will all be covered), but save you a fortune as well.
+You may be hiring a car in a part of the world where the rental company doesn't provide any cover for your hire vehicle.
+In this case you can avoid the high rates hire firms charge for Collision Damage Waivers (CDW) by buying an independent policy.
+Get a quote through our service and you will find a range of policies that will provide you with better cover (as damage to your tyres, wheels, roof, underbody and windscreens will all be covered) and save you a fortune as well.

-Common areas where CDW policies may be required are the USA, Canada and the Caribbean, but policies may also be needed in South America, Africa and parts of the Middle East.
+Common areas where CDW policies may be needed are the USA, Canada and the Caribbean.
+Policies may also be needed in South America, Africa and parts of the Middle East.

-Supplementary Liability Insurance (SLI) tops up any third party insurance provided by your rental company to US$1m, meaning you can be reassured that you have sufficient insurance to cover you if you are involved in an 'at fault' accident.
-They can also provide primary SLI cover but at a lower limit - usually US$250,000.
+Supplementary Liability Insurance (SLI) tops up third party insurance provided by your rental company to US$1m.
+You can be reassured that you have enough insurance to cover you if you are involved in an 'at fault' accident.
+You should always make sure though that basic local third party insurance is included in your rental package even if this is at a low level.
+Some policies can also provide primary SLI cover but at a lower limit - usually US$250,000.

-Whilst in Western Europe you would normally expect to get this sort of level of cover automatically but when you hire a car in the areas listed above it can be a very different matter.
-In some states in the US, and islands in the Caribbean you can find your cover limited to a few thousand pounds, which could put you in a position of severe financial risk if you had a serious accident.
+Whilst in Western Europe you would normally expect to get this sort of level of cover automatically, when you hire a car in the areas listed above it can be a very different matter.
+In some states in the US, and islands in the Caribbean you can find your cover limited to a few thousand pounds.
+This could put you in a position of severe financial risk if you had a serious accident.

-Van Hire Excess Insurance protects you from being charged an excess should the van you are renting sustain damage whilst in your care.
-Don't leave yourself exposed to a bill of up to £1500 - buy van hire excess insurance for just a few pounds a day and protect yourself.
-All policies sold through our service include cover for damage to tyres, roof, underbody, and tyres, which are normally excluded from any policies sold by rental firms directly.
+Van Hire Excess Insurance protects you from being charged an excess should the van you are renting be damaged whilst in your care.
+Don't leave yourself with a bill of up to £1500 - buy van hire excess insurance for just a few pounds a day and protect yourself.
+All policies sold through our service include cover for damage to tyres, roof, underbody, and wheels.
+These areas are normally excluded from any policies sold by rental firms directly.
 Most policies will also cover the glass and mirrors too.

-If you are a car club member - which allows you to only pay for the time you actually use a car rather than owning one yourself - you can make huge savings by buying an annual car club excess insurance policy.
+If you are a car club member you can make huge savings by buying an annual car club excess insurance policy.
 This means that, should you be held responsible for any damage to your car club car (including damage to the tyres, wheels, windscreen roof or underbody), you can claim back the amount charged by your car club.
-For well under a pound a week you can make sure you are fully protected from a large excess bill for your car club car.
+For under a couple of pounds a day you can make sure you are fully protected from a large excess bill for your car club car.